enghwa/appmesh-canery/README.md

 ./deploy_v2.sh
 ```
 2. Deploy appmesh config for canary

+This will send 50% traffic to Product v2.

 ```
 cd ../appmesh-config
 ./deploy-canary-v2.sh
 ```
 3. All-in to Product v2

+This will send all traffic to Product v2.

 ```
 aws appmesh update-route --cli-input-json file://V2/product-all-in-v2-r.json